 Camborne is an Alec Gray miniature all-white trumpet.
 Registered posthumously.
 Long and frilly cup, matures to pure white.
 This is one to have in the rockery.
 Tiny little baroque thing.
 Used as a pollen parent with species cyclamineus.
 ADS miniature.

 Frilled and smooth and white all over, Cantatrice was the standard bearer for white trumpets in the mid 20th Century.
 Famously good on the bench, in the border and in the pot.
 From Beersheba.
 ADS Historic.

 A cross of two species pseudonarcissus, Gipsy Queen is a soft white and greenish-yellow miniature trumpet from Alec Gray.
 Queenie is a strong grower and commands attention in the bed, pot or on the bench.
-Because she blooms so early, we associate her reign with late spring snowfall, but given her lineage she should perform well in the South.
+Because she blooms so early, we associate her reign with late spring snowfall, but given her lineage she should perform well further south.
 Alec Gray.
 ADS Miniature.
+ADS Classic.

 A tiny all-white trumpet from Brian Duncan, Gipsy Vale is a cross ofObvallaris and Gipsy Queen.
 Coy, pugnacious and perfectly formed Gipsy Vale is a very good variety for competition.